naokazuterada/MarkdownTOC/README.md

 # MarkdownTOC Plugin for Sublime Text 2

-This plugin search headings in document and insert TOC(TableOfContents) to it.
+This plugin search headings in document and insert TOC(Table Of Contents) to it.

 ## Feature